3P Land Holdings Ltd leads gainers in 'B' group

 -

-Indo Amines Ltd, MBL Infrastructure Ltd, DE Nora India Ltd and Mold-Tek Technologies Ltd are among the other gainers in the BSE's 'B' group today, 05 January 2023.
+Tainwala Chemicals & Plastics (India) Ltd, Incredible Industries Ltd, Pearl Polymers Ltd and Uma Exports Ltd are among the other gainers in the BSE's 'B' group today, 06 January 2023.

-Indo Amines Ltd, MBL Infrastructure Ltd, DE Nora India Ltd and Mold-Tek Technologies Ltd are among the other gainers in the BSE's 'B' group today, 05 January 2023.
+Tainwala Chemicals & Plastics (India) Ltd, Incredible Industries Ltd, Pearl Polymers Ltd and Uma Exports Ltd are among the other gainers in the BSE's 'B' group today, 06 January 2023.

-3P Land Holdings Ltd soared 20.00% to Rs 21 at 12:03 IST.
+3P Land Holdings Ltd surged 20.00% to Rs 25.2 at 11:55 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 35218 shares were traded on the counter so far as against the average daily volumes of 1708 shares in the past one month.
+On the BSE, 26328 shares were traded on the counter so far as against the average daily volumes of 3534 shares in the past one month.

-Indo Amines Ltd spiked 14.74% to Rs 105.1.
+Tainwala Chemicals & Plastics (India) Ltd spiked 13.61% to Rs 150.25.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 73628 shares were traded on the counter so far as against the average daily volumes of 11671 shares in the past one month.
+On the BSE, 60834 shares were traded on the counter so far as against the average daily volumes of 10238 shares in the past one month.

-MBL Infrastructure Ltd surged 12.18% to Rs 26.25.
+Incredible Industries Ltd soared 13.26% to Rs 31.6.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1.11 lakh shares were traded on the counter so far as against the average daily volumes of 19011 shares in the past one month.
+On the BSE, 88635 shares were traded on the counter so far as against the average daily volumes of 7518 shares in the past one month.

-DE Nora India Ltd gained 12.14% to Rs 763.
+Pearl Polymers Ltd exploded 12.50% to Rs 31.5.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 7423 shares were traded on the counter so far as against the average daily volumes of 5766 shares in the past one month.
+On the BSE, 2.44 lakh shares were traded on the counter so far as against the average daily volumes of 38679 shares in the past one month.

-Mold-Tek Technologies Ltd spurt 10.03% to Rs 162.95.
+Uma Exports Ltd advanced 11.74% to Rs 53.3.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.44 lakh shares were traded on the counter so far as against the average daily volumes of 58213 shares in the past one month.
+On the BSE, 1.45 lakh shares were traded on the counter so far as against the average daily volumes of 13086 shares in the past one month.

 Powered by Capital Market - Live News